tremblane/eve-writings/scanning-with-siggy.md

  * WRONG: In siggy you can fill up the chain map by jumping through wormholes without entering a single signature.
 By adding the details to the signature list we can see which signatures correspond to which wormholes.
 You get the chain map populated quicker if you skip entering things into siggy, but you have little to no information about the systems you found.

 #Final thoughts
 If this seems like a lot of bookkeeping and data entry, it is.
-But the better we can make siggy and our bookmarks look, the easier the corp will be able to move around the chain and deal with threats.
+But the better we can make siggy and our bookmarks look the easier the corp will be able to move around the chain and deal with threats.
 Take some pride in your work and remember that you're not updating siggy for your own use; you're updating it for the entire corporation to use.

 7o